kavitatippanna/oidc-auth-service/README.md

 - Persistence support to durably store OIDC provider access tokens and user profile information.
 - Reactive Extensions support to scale the service to handle concurrent requests using minimum number of threads.
 - Health check and metrics for observability.
+- Building a native executable for the service using GraalVM.